 If you buy bitcoin on an exchange, keep track of the fair market value at the time of purchase.
 This is your basis.
 When you sell, you’ll need to report the gain based on when you bought the bitcoins.
 If you bought more than a year ago, you receive a favorable long-term tax rate on the gain.
 For bitcoins held less than a year, gains are typically taxed at a higher rate.

-For example, if you bought a bitcoin for $300 in 2014 and sold it in 2017 for $14,000, you would realize a gain of $13,700.
+For example, if you bought bitcoin for $300 in 2014 and sold it in 2021 for $60,000, you would realize a gain of $59,700.
 The IRS would expect you to pay taxes on your capital gains, which represent the difference between the price of the bitcoin when you bought it and when you sold it.

 But what if you earn bitcoins instead of buying them?
 In that case, you have to treat each bitcoin you earn as income, based on its fair market value on the day you receive it.
-Let’s say you got a bitcoin on Oct.
-30, 2017.
-On that day, bitcoin was worth $7,389.55.
-You would have to add that amount to your income on your 2017 taxes.
+Let’s say you got bitcoin on Sept.
+14, 2021.
+On that day, bitcoin was worth about $45,000.
+You would have to add that amount to your income on your taxes.

 If you have high enough gains, selling your bitcoin could bump you up into another tax bracket in the eyes of the IRS, and you could end up owing money to the federal government.